jcylele/python-crawler/README.md

    A SQL toolkit and Object Relational Mapper for Python.
    It's used to operate databases(MySQL is used in this project).
-   ORM is quite easy to use, but watch out for sessions.
+   ORM is quite easy to use, but watch out for sessions and various traps.
    Keep their lives short and avoid doing time-consuming jobs inside.

 2. Beautiful Soup